Royal Opera House Access Membership

 There may be more sound and movement from audience members, as well as opportunities for them to take time out from the performance.

 A Trantec radio system assisted-hearing facility has been installed inside the Main Auditorium and the Linbury Studio.
-The Clore Studio and the Crush Room are scheduled to have the system installed in the near future.

 To benefit from the system, you are welcome to borrow a set of headphones and a special receiver from the Front of House Duty Manager in the Main Entrance foyer.
 The unit is designed to pick up a radio signal which amplifies the sound and can be borrowed free of charge.
 Alternatively, if you wear a hearing aid, you may borrow an induction collar which can be used in conjunction with the “T” position of your aid.